Projected Cosmological Constraints from Strongly Lensed Supernovae with the Roman Space Telescope: Discussion and Conclusions

 \section{Discussion and Conclusions}

 In this work, we have created mock catalogs of lensing systems that match characteristics of those we expect to observe with the \textit{Roman Space Telescope}.
-These catalogs will enable many future investigations into lensed SN and the \textit{Roman Space Telescope}, as they cover a range of anticipated surveys including 3 SNIa survey strategies, a version of the HLS, and a hypothetical survey optimized for finding lensed SN\footnote{All simulated data produced in this work will be made public upon publication}.
+These catalogs will enable many future investigations into lensed SN and the \textit{Roman Space Telescope}, as they cover a range of anticipated surveys including 3 SNIa survey strategies, a version of the HLS, and a hypothetical survey optimized for finding lensed SN\footnote{All of our data products are available at Mikulski Archive for Space Telescopes (MAST) via \dataset[10.17909/t9-k8w7-zk32]{\doi{10.17909/t9-k8w7-zk32}}.}.

 We next simulated a large sample of lensed SN light curves, including microlensing effects, and fit each light curve to get an estimate of the time delay precision obtainable with \textit{Roman} for each SN type.
 Various tests related to the impact of microlensing were conducted.
 We projected these precision results across each SNIa survey strategy, then combined the precision results with the yields from Section \ref{sec:NGRST} to estimate cosmological constraints obtainable for each \textit{Roman} SNIa survey strategy.
-We find that a survey optimized for high-redshift SNIa discovery (the "Highz" strategy of \citetalias{hounsell_simulations_2018}) would be the most effective for lensed SN time delay cosmography.
+We find that a survey optimized for high-redshift SNIa discovery (the ``Highz'' strategy of \citetalias{hounsell_simulations_2018}) would be the most effective for lensed SN time delay cosmography.
 It is possible that such a strategy could be sub-optimal if there is an un-accounted for redshift dependent systematic bias in time delay measurements (e.g. from chromatic microlensing) or lens modeling methods, which should be investigated in future work.